R J Cooper DFC - Jack Cooper

 The RAF Base at Cranwell was and still is home to the Royal Air Force College which trains the RAF’s new officers.
 It is considered by some to be the spiritual home of the RAF.

 This was their introduction to the Officers’ Mess and all the trappings of being a commissioned officer.
 It was at this stage of his RAF career that Jack received his short service commission as Acting Pilot Officer.
-(In the photo of Australians at Cranwell, Jack is front row third from left.)

 During the war, Cranwell was used as an advanced training unit.
-The focus for Jack and his colleagues was on all aspect of crewing aircraft in war-time.
+The focus for Jack and his colleagues was on all aspects of crewing aircraft in war-time.
 This included intensive instruction on navigation, the operation of all forms of communication equipment, the disassembling and reassembling of weaponry, the use of machine guns in flight and detailed knowledge of the mechanics and operation of planes.
 And, of course, advanced flying lessons and experience.

 By the end of the Cranwell posting, Jack and his colleagues were well-equipped for any role on Britain’s war-time aircraft.
 The breadth of training would prove particularly valuable for those who would be assigned to bombers, with their considerably longer and more complex missions; and requirements for greater versatility of crew members.

 While Jack’s colleagues from the twenty-two advanced from Cranwell to their designated squadrons and types of aircraft at the end of June 1940, Jack remained there for another two months.
 Jack hadn’t got away to a particularly auspicious start at Cranwell.
-Ten days after arriving, on 20 April 1940, he was getting off a bus on his way back from the city of Lincoln 22km away from the base, when he was struck by a car.
+Ten days after arriving, on 20 April 1940, he was getting off a bus on his way back from the city of Lincoln 22 km away from the base, when he was struck by a car.
 He ended up with concussion and spent three weeks in hospital followed by a couple of months banned from flying.
 This delayed his transition from Cranwell to his next posting.

 No. 11 Operational Training Unit